saoudrizwan/Disk/README.md

 * `Data`
 * `[Data]`

-*These are generally the only types you'll ever need to deal with when persisting data on iOS.*
+*These are generally the only types you'll ever need to deal with on iOS.*

 Disk follows Apple's [iOS Data Storage Guidelines](https://developer.apple.com/icloud/documentation/data-storage/index.html) and therefore allows you to save files in three primary directories: